 I saw the needle move in my business.

-If you want to see change in your business, find a paid offering from a creative entrepreneur you really want to learn at.
+If you want to see change in your business, find a paid offering from a creative entrepreneur you really want to learn from.
 Course creators pour their hearts into their courses, and many of them don’t offer one-on-one coaching or consulting … this is the next best way to sit at their feet and learn!

 Recognize that to grow you’re going to need to put skin in the game, and gamify it: see how fast you can make back the investment.